3h-coder/color-conquerer/README.md

 ### Additional information

 - Inactivity warnings pop up after a certain amount of time when the player did not perform any action (such as spawning a cell, or ending their turn for example) and eventually lead to the player's automatic loss if they do not participate in the game.
-- Players can concede the game to their opponent at any time.
+- Players may concede the game to their opponent at any time.
-- English is the only supported language.
+- Currently, only English is supported.

 # How to play

 Go to the official website at [colorconquerer.com](https://colorconquerer.com).
-Press the Play button and wait for opponent (or open up an incognito tab to play against yourself).
+Press the Play button and wait for an opponent.

+Note: It is very unlikely that anyone is queuing so you may open up another browser or incognito tab to play against yourself.

 ![image](https://i.imgur.com/spMHIx4.png)

-Once an opponent has been found the match starts, try and defeat your opponent, good luck!
+Once an opponent has been found, the match starts.
+Try to defeat your opponent.
+Good luck!